LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Helicity aware and helicity ignorant reweighting

-The particular case of mixed expansion not only creates an issue for the color assignment at LO, but also in the handling of the re-weighting at NLO accuracy.
-For technical reasons, in the presence of a mixed expansion, each matrix-element is separated into terms with the same power of the coupling constants.
-A correct re-weighting procedure then requires that each order is re-weighted by the corresponding matrix element.
-Currently, this is not implemented in MG5aMC re-weighting tool.
+The particular case of mixed expansion not only creates an issue for the color assignment at LO, but also in handling the reweighting at NLO accuracy.
+For technical reasons, in the presence of a mixed expansion, each ME is separated into terms with the same power of the coupling constants.
+A correct reweighting procedure then requires that each order is reweighted by the corresponding ME.
+Currently, this is not implemented in the {\textsc{Madgraph5\_aMC@NLO}} reweighting tool.